Hub-of-all-Things/doc/source/index.md

 ### Filtering Types

 You might need to extract some information about a particular Type, e.g. its ID in the system.
 To do this, you can retrieve information about that Type using a GET request and specifying name of that Type.
-For example, to find the Type “PostalAddress”, include the parameter `name=PostalAddress` in the URL.
+For example, to find the Type named “PostalAddress”, include the parameter `name=PostalAddress` in the URL.

 > Example of finding a particular Type by name: